basmala352004/Grafana-and-Prometheus-Monitoring/README.md

 Go to Dashboards → New → Import

-You can import a ready-made dashboard (e.g., ID 4701 for general metrics)
+Import ready-made dashboard (e.g., ID 4701 for general metrics)

-Or build your own with queries.
+Or build your own using queries.